 ATC’s Enforcement Section is divided into five districts across the state.
-The Enforcement Section has offices in St. Louis and Jefferson City - Central District.
+The Enforcement Section has offices in Kansas City, St. Louis and Jefferson City - Central District.
 (See district map).
 Special agents are assigned to districts and are responsible for licensing and enforcement actions within their districts.
 All enforcement section personnel are required to fulfill the law enforcement training requirements established for peace officers by the Peace Officer Standards and Training Commission.

 The division provides a State of Missouri Alcohol Responsibility Training (SMART) Online Server Training Program that educates servers of alcoholic beverages about their legal obligations concerning the service of alcoholic beverages and also provides a Merchant Education and Training to tobacco vendors across the state.

 Administrative Disciplinary Section

 Missouri's liquor control laws and the state’s system of alcoholic beverage regulations are designed to ensure the public health and safety as affected by intoxicating liquor.
 The division is authorized by statute to take disciplinary action against any licensee that violates any provision of Chapter 311, RSMo, or any regulation relating to intoxicating liquor.
 This chapter and regulations prohibit, for example, sales of alcohol to minors or to intoxicated persons or lewd activity on licensed premises, and sales or possession of controlled substances on licensed premises.
 The statutory provisions allow warnings, suspensions, revocations, probation or fines for violations of alcohol statutes or regulations to help ensure conduct in accordance with public safety requirements.
 In addition, the division is authorized by statute to inspect stores and tobacco outlets for compliance with all laws related to access to tobacco products of minors and to take disciplinary measures against those in violation.
 Click here to access a list of suspended or revoked liquor licensees.